KojoBailey/binary-cpp-library/README.md

 Although I don't expect this to grow massively popular or anything, I do aim to make this library as open-purposed as possible, as well as compliant to the consistencies of the C++ standard library.
 That way, it can have use in a wide variety of projects that do deal with binary data.
 For that reason as well, feedback is much appreciated.

+As this library is still in its early stages of development, a lot of the documentation is **subject to change**.

 ## Table of Contents
 - [Dependencies](#dependencies)
 - [Usage](#usage)